 Chronic alcohol use can deplete the antioxidant glutathione, which plays a role in processing toxins and inflammation.
 Having low levels of glutathione in the body as a result of alcohol use can make the lungs more susceptible to injury after being exposed to bacteria.
 It can also affect liver function as a substance that is primarily produced in the liver.

 Acute respiratory distress syndrome (ARDS) is a severe type of lung injury that in many cases can be deadly.
 The most common causes include a buildup of fluid in the lungs, severe pneumonia, or another major injury.

 ARDS develops as a response to severe inflammation and other lung-related damage that can be caused by excessive alcohol.
-According to researchers, ARDS is three to four times more likely in people that abuse alcohol than those who don’t.
+According to researchers, ARDS is three to four times more likely in people that use alcohol than those who don’t.

 The mortality rate for ARDS is estimated to be between 30 to 50 percent.
 However, in alcoholics this rate can sometimes be even higher.
-In general, heavy alcohol abuse is now believed to be the be the cause of tens of thousands of lung conditions each year.
+In general, heavy alcohol use is now believed to be the be the cause of tens of thousands of lung conditions each year.

 - worsened asthma symptoms

 Lung issues are often the result of heavy or chronic alcohol use and cannot be reversed with a quick fix.
 Although there are several treatment strategies being researched for alcoholic lung damage, the most effective way to prevent further lung damage is to stop drinking.

 People that are addicted to alcohol often require medical support to quit drinking.
 Alcohol dependence, which can be even more severe in chronic alcoholics, can cause serious withdrawal symptoms that are challenging to manage in a home environment.